JDP-Security/security-research-papers/2026-05-12-langchain-orchestration-poisoning-disclosure.md

 *(Note: Redundant sections from the draft have been consolidated to provide a single, unified hardening guide).*

-#### **3.1 Application-Layer Mitigation (Virtual Patching)**
+#### **3.1 Application‑Layer Mitigation (Virtual Patching)**
-Organizations unable to immediately upgrade to `langchain-core >= 1.2.27` due to dependency constraints must implement application-layer compensating controls.
-The recommended mitigation is to encapsulate all calls to framework file operations within a strict validation wrapper that neutralizes **CWE-59** and **CWE-22** exposure.
+Organizations unable to immediately upgrade to a patched version due to dependency constraints must implement application‑layer compensating controls.
+The recommended mitigation is to encapsulate all calls to framework file operations within a strict validation wrapper that neutralizes **CWE‑59** and **CWE‑22** exposure.

 ```python
 import os